durgeshdeo/basic-api-website/README.md

-Basic Website Using NextJs Express Tailwind Postgres Prisma and Docker
+Basic Website Using
+NextJs, Express, Tailwind, Postgres, Prisma, and Docker.